 - Consider reimbursing your employer for the full cost of private petrol to prevent the car fuel charge applying.
 Reimbursement must be made by 6 July following the end of the tax year

-- Remember that no tax is charged on beneficial loans totaling less than £10,000 per employee.
+- Remember that no tax is charged on beneficial loans totaling less than £10,000 per employee throughout the tax year.

 - Check that your pension arrangements are adequate, especially if you are self employed or not in a company scheme

 - Take advantage of the maximum allowable contributions which are fixed at the level of earnings in the tax year (or £3,600 if greater)

 - Employees in a company scheme may consider paying additional voluntary contributions to help boost their final pension or may consider contributing to a registered pension scheme, provided the annual allowance gives scope for this